RobTheTeacher/git-guide/html/README-TEAM-5.md

 Task 5)

+Add an area on the page detailing the 'git merge --abort' command

+Task 6)

 Add an area explaining how to add, commit and push a merged branch to the repository.

 --------------------------------------

 This guide will be for your use - please add content in your own words, but cut and paste if you have to.
 Github docs should have good explanations for the commands, sites like https://git-scm.com/ will have very detailed explanations.
 Use any resource you want.

 You should only need a paragraph or two for most tasks.
 A user should be able to use this a quick reference, not a detailed description of how git works.
-Think about what YOU need to know at this level - thats what I want to see.
+Think about what YOU need to know at this level - that's what I want to see.